CACFP Training

 Overview

-The CDSS will be hosting a free two-day in-person CACFP 101 training in March 2024 for child care center directors and their staff.
-The goal of this is to strengthen managerial and operational practices and provide regulatory and nutrition information to CACFP child care center staff.
-Some of the topics that will be covered, include:
+The CDSS hosted the free two-day in-person CACFP 101 training in March 2024 for child care center directors and their staff.
+Due to an overwhelming interest in the training, and in an effort to reach additional CACFP Operators, the CDSS will be hosting a virtual version of CACFP 101.
+The goal of the CACFP 101 training is to strengthen managerial and operational practices and provide regulatory and nutrition information to CACFP child care center staff.
+Some of the topics that are covered, include:

 • CACFP basics